criipto/docs-old/how-to/apply-custom-styling.md

 ## Example: Replacing headline texts in the signature flow for SE BankID
 If you expand the `Another Device: Prompt for SSN` preview, you'll se a `{Log in with BankId | Logga in med BankId}` headline text (actual text will depend on the currently selected language for the SE BankID previews).

-Should you also want to change the wording for signature flow, you could add the following selectors to your custom stylesheet:
+Should you also want to change the wording for signature flow, you could add the following selectors to your custom style sheet:
 ```css
 .sign #headline .lang span {
   display: none;